Helsinki commuter rail: Rolling stock

 Since 2017, all services within the HSL region have been operated with a fleet of 81 Stadler FLIRT trainsets manufactured between 2008 and 2017, designated as Class Sm5.
 The previously used Class Sm2 and Class Sm4 trainsets have since served on VR-operated longer-distance commuter routes.
 VR is looking to sell the remaining Class Sm2 sets and replace them with a brand new class, tentatively called Class Sm7.

 In a unique structure of ownership and management, the Class Sm5 trains are owned by neither HSL as the authority or VR as the operator.
-Instead, to make the purchase of new modern trainsets possible, a holding company called Pääkaupunkiseudun junakalusto was established by the four cities forming Greater Helsinki.
+Instead, to make the purchase of new modern trainsets possible, a holding company called Pääkaupunkiseudun junakalusto was established by the four cities forming the Helsinki capital region.
 Under direct ownership of said cities, JKOY is a fully independent rolling stock corporation capable of leasing trainsets to any train operator when necessary.

 Formerly, commuter rail has been operated with locomotive-hauled wooden-bodied cars as their last commercial use before being retired in the late 1980s.
 After that, Class Eil cars replaced them, remaining in use themselves until the late 2010s.